 The dead roots can remain in the ground without issue, but it's still a good idea to dig them out at a later time if you'd like to plant something else in the area.

-Chemical Palm Tree Root Killers
+Chemical Palm Root Killers

 Because chemical root killers (herbicides) can affect the environment and contaminate waterways, they should be used only as a last resort.
-Palm trees can be killed by herbicides that contain triclopyr.
+Palms can be killed by herbicides that contain triclopyr.
 Paint the herbicide directly onto the stump within 30 minutes of cutting it.
 Follow all safety precautions and application instructions to minimize environmental impact.